dritter4/GEOG-6180/README.md

 * Screenshots of the maps (since the widgets don't render in a static notebook).

 Each script can theoretically be used with any GTFS feed, but there are two main limitations.
 First, the script does not fix a feed if it has preexisting errors.
 Second, the loading location in each config is set for the feeds used for this project.

+### GEOG 6180 Assignments

+The assignments folder contains several scripts that I wrote to complete "classic" spatial analyses such as calculating the distance between two points or determing slope/aspect from a DEM.
+The assignments were intended to demonstrate the basic structure behind each analysis and thus use relatively basic inputs.